astrochr/Spark-Showcase/Readme.md

 A lightweight Flask backend became Spark's nervous system – exposing endpoints like /npc and /generate that let the frontend and models talk through clean JSON routes.
 This was the unification moment: different languages, frameworks, and models speaking a common protocol.
 It made Spark reproducible: clone → build → run → interact.
-It also made Spark shareable – a real system, not just a sandbox.
+It also made Spark shareable, easy to install, minimum size.

 🧭 Mark IV – Watchdog Ops

 With more complexity came instability – and that's where Watchdog entered.
-This phase was all about self-monitoring.
+This phase was all about getting Spark to watch himself so I can afk League.
 Watchdog tracked drift (creative deviation over time), coherence, and latency, writing it all to a live metrics file and Postgres tables.
-Suddenly, Spark wasn't just running – it was watching itself.
+With this, I realized spark was actually self monitoring.
 This closed the loop: real-time health checks, Prometheus metrics, and live dashboards.
-Migration to Ubuntu bare-metal doubled performance and stability, cutting drift variance by ~15%.
+Migration to Ubuntu bare-metal doubled performance and stability.
-For the first time, Spark could stay steady without supervision.
+For the first time, Spark could stay steady.

 💭 Mark V – Dreamlayer & Critic